haystacker2000/Checkbox/README.md

     ```
     to start the UI on http://localhost:3000

+## Design choices
+Used simple express app for API.
+Added error middleware, and async handling wrapper so errors thrown from async functions will
+be caught.
+Picked prisma for the database ORM for easy setup, define a schema and it will generate migrations.
+Used SQLite for
+easy development DB setup.
+Used Jest to create unit and integration tests.

+Tried NextJS for the UI, added in Next UI for the table.
+Learned about the difference between server and client components and how
+to refresh cached data.

 ## Assumptions made
--
+- Users are controlled elsewhere

 ## Improvements
 ### Bugs / limitations
-- Remove npm workspaces since it's not working with NestJS
+- Remove npm workspaces since it's not working with NextJS
 - Add Update flow
 - User ID is hard coded
 - Doing update by replacement (have to pass all editable task fields on update)